 In addition to the links inside the EU-RAIL JU described in section 1.1.3 and the integration of the Shift2Rail results, FA2 also links to other national and international (innovation) programmes, such as FRMCS, SESAR, CEF and Horizon Europe.
 It will incorporate the outcomes of these developments into the work program in close coordination with- and under assessment by the System Pillar.
-Specifically, with respect to satellite technologies to be used in FA2, an exchange with ESA, EUSPA and ENISA is required.
+Specifically, with respect to satellite technologies to be used in FA2 as e.g. IRIS2 or local wireless solutions, an exchange with ESA, EUSPA and ENISA is required.

 To fully achieve the objectives of section 7.2.1.1, operational solutions will cover a wide range of applications for next-generation ATC technologies.
 Next to the application on main lines, operational outcomes of this FA will be automated train preparation, automatic stabling, automatic maintenance inspection, and remote control.
-The application in more complex situations, such as mixed traffic, power supply transitions, and ATP transitions (e.g., ETCS - undefined tracks), will also be part of FA2.
-The same goes for the application of next-generation ATC on commercial runs of freight trains, which are the most complex type of trains to control in operation, due to their difficult-to-estimate dynamic behaviour.
+The application in more complex situations, such as mixed traffic, power supply transitions, and ATP transitions (e.g., ETCS undefined tracks), will also be part of FA2.
+The same goes for the application of nextgeneration ATC on commercial runs of freight trains, which are the most complex type of trains to control in operation, due to their difficult-to-estimate dynamic behaviour.
 Furthermore, specific solutions for next-generation ATC on light rail urban transport, regional lines in remote areas or with low-density traffic will be provided, as the system needs to be adapted here to economic conditions, rural environments, and complex situations such as level crossings.
 The same goes for freight customer sites and maintenance workshops (non-ATP).
 The operational outcome of this FA also includes rail operation optimisation techniques.
+To support the functioning of next-generation ATC the new radio system needs to be developed.
+This FA will support the development of a fully tested, complete, multi-bearer FRMCS (based on 5G and above, including alternative bearers, e.g. satellite communications and/or WiFi).
+Work on FRMCS will allow the use public mobile network operators in conjunction or without railway frequencies.
+For low density traffic, the developed technologies will reduce costs of communications (MNOs and SatCom) and for CCS trackside (radio connected smart wayside object controllers).